 Since June 2016, I am assistant professor in Migration Policy Analysis at the Swiss Forum for Migration and Population Studies (SFM) at the University of Neuchâtel.
-This position is affiliated with the SNSF project NCCR on the move – the migration-mobility nexus.
+I am project leader in the national research competence center NCCR on the move – the migration-mobility nexus.
 Before joining the SFM at the University of Neuchâtel, I was a postdoctoral researcher at the University of California, Berkeley (2015-2016), and I worked as a researcher and lecturer at Bern University (2012-2015).
 I hold a Master’s degree in Political Science, General Linguistics and Islamic Studies from the University of Zurich (2007), and a PhD in Political Science from the University of Bern (2012).
 During my PhD, I was a visiting researcher at the European University Institute in Florence (2012).
 Other destinations related to my research and training include the Universidad Católica in Quito (2003-2004), the University of Ljubljana (2009) and the University of Oslo (2010).

 My research stands at the intersection of political sociology and comparative politics, with a particular focus on comparative migration research.

 My dissertation on the determinants and outcomes of subnational variations of integration policy in Switzerland was awarded the price “best PhD thesis 2014″ by the Swiss Political Science Association .

 If you are interested in my research and teaching, please have a closer look at the information provided on this website, or contact me (anita.manatschal[at]unine.ch) directly.
 You can also follow me on Research Gate.